Actinarium/Rhythm/README.md

 For advanced use refer to [the source][samplesrc] and Javadocs for now.

-## Plans for the future

-This is a pre-release version of Rhythm, meaning the API is not finalized yet.
-However, the ETA for v1.0 is Nov–Dec 2015, so feel free to use this version until then (but update with caution).

-Here are another changes planned for v1.0:

-1. Fix encountered critical issues.
-Since the library is not targeted for production builds, the goal is to have it function properly under intended use without spending effort on corner cases.
-2. Add a Rhythm control activity, so that it’s possible to cycle through groups and overlays for pre-4.1 devices.
-3. Pre-define the most commonly used overlay configurations (e.g. 8dp grid, baseline grid) so that they are available for developers out of the box.
-4. Add more spec layers like ratio keylines, 9-grids, arbitrary clipping etc.
-5. Consider adding a possibility to declare Rhythm configuration in external file (JSON, XML, Yaml or alike).
-6. Make exhaustive documentation, depending on demand.
-7. Make a better sample.

 ## A personal appeal

 If you already feel that this library is a godsend that will save you lots of time, please consider adding me on